 However, this is not always practical.
 Keep in mind that if your child is playing outdoors during these hours, you should be applying sunscreen on a regular basis.
 Many times parents overlook this simple step, even when their children are just playing in the back garden.
+Make sure to use a reef-safe broad spectrum sunscreen with a minimum of 30 SPF to offer the best sun protection for little ones and yourself as well.
 Most sun damage will occur as a result of casual exposure rather than a prolonged time at the beach.

 In addition, you should not assume that just because it is cloudy or overcast that you are protected.
 Damaging UV rays can travel through clouds and reflect off surfaces and still cause the same amount of damage that happens on full sun day.
 It is a myth that clouds and pollution will offer protection.

 This type of sun exposure can still cause sunburn and even life-threatening skin damage.
 Children are especially impervious to the effects of the sun and may not even realise that they are getting burnt.

 Make sure that you cover-up.
 Your clothes can screen out harmful UV rays.
 There is no need to get special clothing; if you can’t see your hand through the clothing, it will provide the protection you need.